10 High-Fiber Foods to Add to Your Diet

 According to the U.S. Department of Agriculture (USDA), a food is “high in fiber” if it has 20% or more of the daily value (DV) of fiber per serving.[7]
 So, incorporating a variety of high-fiber foods into your daily meals is a simple way to support your health.

 Below, we’ll explore ten fiber-filled foods and drinks you can easily add to your diet.
 Some are considered “high in fiber,” and the others get pretty close!
-If you want to support your gut health, these fiber-rich foods are essential for achieving a well-rounded and balanced diet.
+If you want to support your gut health, these fibrous foods are essential for achieving a well-rounded and balanced diet.

 1. Lentils